nopnop2002/esp-idf-ak8975/README.md

 You can change the design and color according to your preference.

 # Show direction using panda3d library
+The ESP32 provides the measured angle over UDP.
+panda.py acts as a UDP display server.
 The Earth's angle follows the sensor angle.
 I used [this](https://www.panda3d.org/) library.
-panda.py acts as a UDP display server.
 The earth texture was borrowed from [here](https://science.nasa.gov/earth/earth-observatory/blue-marble-next-generation/base-map/).

 ```